DCAN-Labs/BrainSwipes/docs/ongoing.md

 ## S3 Access
 This paradigm assumes your data is being added to an S3 bucket specific to that study.
 You will not be copying images into a different s3 bucket.

 You will need to have the bucket owner give the BrainSwipes service account **read only access** to the study bucket.
-For information on setting read only access to a bucket, see [the page on MSI's S3](s3cfg.md).
+For information on setting read only access to a bucket, see [the S3 page](s3cfg.md).

-### Data Organization
 This paradigm assumes your data is in a consistent directory structure.
 If you use the [BIDS standard](https://bids.neuroimaging.io/), you're all set!